jkyip/Mingar-Data-Analysis/README.md

 - `reports/`: Contains the final report in PDF format summarizing the analysis findings.
 - `README.md`: The file you are currently reading, providing an overview of the project.

+## Gitignore

+The repository includes a `.gitignore` file that specifies which files and directories should be ignored by Git.
+This helps keep the repository clean and focused.
+Files and directories such as compiled code, temporary files, user-specific settings, and generated output are excluded from version control.
+For a complete list of ignored files and directories, please refer to the `.gitignore` file in the root directory.

 ## Folder and File Structure

 ### Folders